sematext/docs/docs/logs/supported-date-formats.md

 One of the key things when working with time based data is the timestamp that represents the moment when the event was generated.
-Logsene expects the time of the event to be provided in the *@timestamp* field.
-The following @timestamp value formats are currently supported by Logsene:
+Sematext's Logs Management App expects the time of the event to be provided in the *@timestamp* field.
+The following @timestamp value formats are currently supported by our logging management solution:

-  - ISO date with timezone information, for example:
+1. ISO date with timezone information, for example:
       - *2016-06-22T10:00:00Z*
       - *2016-01-04T15:30:10.474+00:00*
       - *2016-01-04T15:30:10,474+00:00*